Chicago wins first WNBA title with 80-74 win over Phoenix

 GETTING TECHNICAL

-Emotions were high for both teams right from the start, as Taurasi and Sky forward Kahleah Copper were each hit with technical fouls within a 50-second span in the first quarter.
+Emotions were high for both teams right from the start, as Taurasi and Copper were each hit with technical fouls within a 50-second span in the first quarter.

 PACKED HOUSE